When a host is highlighted in the Load Generators group box, the Load Generators settings dialog is displayed either with:

 In the Scenarios tab, in the Load Generators section, click the wrench-like Host advanced settings button.

-Click on the Version tab.
+Click on the Information tab.